Kitchvx/hugo/kitchblog/content/projects/website.md

 - Windows Installation:

 The Windows installation isn't as simple as Linux's installation, who could've guessed?
-Firstly you will need to aquire the .zip file and make sure [git](https://en.wikipedia.org/wiki/Git) is installed, the download for git can be found [here](https://git-scm.com/download/win).
+Firstly you will need to acquire the .zip file and make sure [git](https://en.wikipedia.org/wiki/Git) is installed, the download for git can be found [here](https://git-scm.com/download/win).
 If you have no way of unzipping the .zip file you can head to [winrar's](https://en.wikipedia.org/wiki/WinRAR) [website](https://www.win-rar.com/start.html?&L=0) to install it, free of charge.
 Now we can head to the [Hugo release](https://github.com/gohugoio/hugo/releases) page on github to install the latest version (at the time of writting it the latest version is v0.111.3).
-Once these have been aquired we can start.
-Extract the files from the zip file, I have placed my Hugo install into `C:\Hugo\bin`, and you will then want to open up the [Enviroment Variables](https://www.google.com/search?q=what+is+windows+environment+variables) Editor(?) you can find this by pressing `Win + R` and typing `SystemPropertiesAdvanced` in to the dialogue box you then want to find `Path` under User variables for your user, press edit
+Once these have been acquired we can start.
+Extract the files from the zip file, I have placed my Hugo install into `C:\Hugo\bin`, and you will then want to open up the [Environment Variables](https://www.google.com/search?q=what+is+windows+environment+variables) Editor(?) you can find this by pressing `Win + R` and typing `SystemPropertiesAdvanced` in to the dialogue box you then want to find `Path` under User variables for your user, press edit

 {{< image src="/images/envtable1.png" alt="Screenshot 1" position="center" style="border-radius: 8px;" >}}